cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 The KCI property required from AKE protocols for use with OPAQUE states that knowledge of a party's private key does not allow an attacker to impersonate others to that party.
-This is an important security property achieved by most public-key based AKE protocols, including protocols that use signatures or public key encryption for authentication.
+This is an important security property achieved by most public-key-based AKE protocols, including protocols that use signatures or public key encryption for authentication.
 It is also a property of many implicitly authenticated protocols, e.g., HMQV, but not all of them.
 We also note that